1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

 ## OFFLINE: Signing the transaction

-By means of USB drive or similar, we transfered the xml file created on the online computer to our __*offline*__ computer.<br/>
+By means of USB drive or similar, we transfered the xml file created on the online computer to our __*airgap*__ system.<br/>
-Now it was time to _prove ownership_ of address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_, which is generally done by signing the raw transaction structure with the corresponding private key.<br/>
+Now it was time to _prove ownership_ of address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_, which is generally done by _signing_ the raw transaction structure with the corresponding private key.<br/>
 The private key information was stored on the __*offline*__ computer, giving us the opportunity to pipe the private key WIF into our script _offline/sign.sh_, passing the xml file as an argument.<br/>
 See how the script did its thing:<br/>